 In my 15 year + career, I’ve produced and photographed mostly lifestyle, more recently with vehicles and boats.

 Away from the commercial world I shoot documentary, portraits, cityscapes and landscapes.
 Film and printing are important to me too, I use a lot of traditional materials, especially Polaroid and Impossible Instant Film.

-I’m an advocate for a Central South American charity, ‘Armonia’ where my on-going documentary project captures their outstanding work serving the poor in the slums of Mexico City and remote communities of Oaxaca.
+I’m an advocate for a Christian charity in Mexico ‘Armonia’ where my on-going documentary project captures their outstanding work serving the poor in the slums of Mexico City and remote communities of Oaxaca.

 Armonia; ‘Walking with the Poor'